daemon-001/Mark-VII/README.md

 ### Basic Chat
 1. Open Mark VII
+2. Sign in with Google (optional, for chat history sync)
-2. Select a model from dropdown (e.g., "Deepseek Chat V3.1")
+3. Select a model from dropdown (e.g., "Deepseek Chat V3.1")
-3. Type your message
+4. Type your message or use voice input (microphone icon)
-4. Tap send (▲) or press the microphone to speak
+5. Tap send (▲) to get instant streaming AI response
-5. Get instant streaming AI response with "Mark VII x Deepseek" header
+6. See response with "Mark VII x Deepseek" header
-6. Tap the red stop button (■) to cancel streaming anytime
+7. Tap the red stop button (■) to cancel streaming anytime

+### Using Themes
+1. Tap the profile icon or hamburger menu to open drawer
+2. Tap the Settings icon (gear)
+3. Under "Appearance", tap the Theme selector
+4. Choose from:
+   - **System Default** - Follows device theme
+   - **Light** - Clean, bright interface
+   - **Dark** - Eye-friendly dark mode
+5. Theme changes apply instantly without restarting

+### Managing Chat Sessions
+1. Open the navigation drawer (swipe right or tap menu)
+2. View all your chat sessions
+3. Tap a session to switch to it
+4. Long-press a session to rename or delete
+5. Tap "New Chat" to start a fresh conversation
+6. All sessions sync with your Google account

 ### Image Understanding
 1. Tap camera icon (📷)